-SOC 302 Race and Ethnicity

-SOC 304 Globalization and Inequality
+SOC 315 Women and Violence

-SOC 305 Urban Sociology
+SOC 345 New York City Ethnic Communities

+Integrated Courses

-SOC 315 Women and Violence SOC 345 New York City Ethnic Communities Integrated Courses INTG 325 A Nation of Immigrants INTG 328 Global Challenges INTG 391 Special Topics in Integrated Studies
+INTG 325 A Nation of Immigrants

+INTG 328 Global Challenges

+INTG 391 Special Topics in Integrated Studies
-Prerequisites

 Courses numbered 201-216 are foundation courses intended for students who have completed 102 or are able to demonstrate an equivalent proficiency in the language.
 300-level courses are upper-level courses intended for students who have completed 210 and 220, or 217 and 218, or are able to demonstrate an equivalent proficiency in the language.
-400-level courses are advanced courses intended for students who have completed 300-level courses intended for students of proficiency in the language.
 400-level courses are advanced courses intended for students who have completed 300-level courses in French, Italian or Spanish or are able to demonstrate an equivalent proficiency in the language.